Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Another Medium-Sized Opossum Species

 This animal is definitely the rarest on the list and the least likely to be encountered as a pet, but they are sometimes kept by adventurous exotic pet owners.
-Rock hyraxes are not cheap animals and for good reason.
+Rock hyraxes are not cheap animals, and for a good reason.
 Rock hyraxes are the closest living relative to the elephant, and similarly to those pachyderms, they have an extremely long gestation period.

 Compared to the very short gestation of most rodents, this is astounding.
 They also only give birth to one young at a time, compared to the litters most rodents tend to have.
 Hyraxes have many unique characteristics, including tiny ‘tusks’ (like elephants) that protrude from their mouth, cube-shaped feces, and very strange-looking paw pads.
 Rock hyraxes are expensive and more challenging pets, in addition to being hard to find.